CarliJoy/intersection_examples/specification.rst

 the union, that is the _intersection_ of those things to do.

 Similarly, intersection types describe the intersection of the sets of values of their components.
-For example, `Intersection[str,C]` describes the set containing all Python objects that are both elements of the set of strings and elements of the set of instances of `C` including instances of its subclasses.
+For example, `str & C` describes the set containing all Python objects that are both elements of the set of strings and elements of the set of instances of `C` including instances of its subclasses.
 Notice that this does not require that `C` is a subclass of `str` or vice versa.